nimbix/jardoc/docs/kns_apps_tutorial.md

 /usr/bin/kubectl apply -k path/to/folder/
 ```

-And so allow to use the equivalent of the kustomize command (that was merged into kubectl command) on a folder of dynamic templates.
+And so allows using the equivalent of the kustomize command (that was merged into kubectl command) on a folder of dynamic templates.

 As for kubectl type, you need to provide a `path` value, relative to the `/templates` folder of the app image.